enterpriseDomain/ClassMaker/README.md

 ============

 This library is for creating the classes at runtime.
-It produces the generated Java classes based on metamodel (defined in Ecore) with invocable operations.
+It produces the generated Java classes based on metamodel (defined in Ecore).
+Methods of classes are invocable through Java reflection.

 Usage:

-    // Build the model dynamic EPackage (or acquire an existing one) EcoreFactory ecoreFactory = EcoreFactory.eINSTANCE;
+    // Build the source dynamic EPackage (or acquire an existing one anyhow) EcoreFactory ecoreFactory = EcoreFactory.eINSTANCE;
     EPackage sourceEPackage = ecoreFactory.createEPackage();
     // ...